Cooling Towers For Weather Modification? Absolute Nonsense

 I have had a number of people request that I address the completely ridiculous information being put out by some stating that power plant cooling towers are being used for climate modification.
 I have not written about this disinformation until now as the cooling tower conclusion is so ludicrous that I felt it did not need to be “debunked”.
 This being said, some published pictures of the steam plumes above cooling towers could be confusing to those that have not done the math.

 I have personally worked on cooling towers for Bechtel Power over three decades ago.
 The facility I was involved with was the “Coolwater Coal Gassification Project” located in Dagget, California.
 Dagget is in the middle of the Mojave Desert.
 How much available water is there in this desert?
 Not much, and for this reason these cooling towers were a “closed loop” system.
-Many power plants use this type of system to conserve water.
-Power plants use steam generators in most cases, how can they not generate steam?
+Most power plants use the “closed loop” system to conserve water.
+Also,many power plants use steam powered generators, how can they not generate steam?
 In comparison to even the smallest of rainstorms, the amount of water vapor put out by the cooling towers is barely a drop in the ocean.
 As already mentioned, many facilities simply recirculate the water, only losing a slight amount to steam.
 The “cooling ponds” that supply the water for the steam generating plants are not very large and are supplied by conventional wells in many cases.
 People need to picture the amount of water that pours out of the sky which can form huge lakes and rivers in a very short time.
-To believe that isolated steam cooling towers could magically put this volume of water into the sky from water sources that are often only ponds fed by wells is beyond ridiculous.
-We must all use our sense of reason and avoid conclusions that come from an impressive picture without due consideration.
+To believe that isolated steam cooling towers could magically put this volume of water into the sky from water sources that are often only ponds fed by wells (often with only 4 inch feed pipes) is beyond ridiculous.
+Many have unfortunately mistaken the formation of convective storms as being the result of cooling towers.
+This conclusion is patently false.
+We must all use our sense of reason and avoid conclusions that come from an impressive picture (or satellite look video) without due consideration.
 Though there is much we can not yet know about in regard to the full spectrum of the climate modification programs or the mechanisms that carry these programs out, the cooling tower moisture supply theory should be buried in the tomb of the totally impossible.
 The article below will add further detail to this subject.